larcanus/B24DA-SPA/README.md

 ## Updating Downloadable Files

-To update downloadable files, simply replace the relevant archives in the `public/files/` directory and redeploy the site.
+Update downloadable files, with replace the relevant archives in the `public/files/` directory.

 ## License